Here we are, Rush Limbaugh and the gang at the EIB's Southern Command, executing broadcast excellence on the fastest three hours of media.

 It's none of their damn business.

-I know this is UK, but the UK just signed away its sovereignty folks, joining this giant European Union.
+I know this is UK, but the UK just signed away its sovereignty, folks, joining this giant European Union.

-They literally just signed away their sovereignty, so did France, so do Germans.
+They literally just signed away their sovereignty.

 They don't think that's what's happened.